-As at December 31, 2022, our three Bank Partners currently provide Lines of Credit to new customers in 28 unique states facilitated through the Propel platform.
+As at December 31, 2023, our three Bank Partners currently provide Lines of Credit to new customers in 27 unique states facilitated through the Propel platform.
 Each Bank Partner's Line of Credit product is ubiquitous throughout the states in which they are offered.

 The Company, through its CreditFresh brand, operates as a bank servicer which provides marketing, technology, and loan servicing services to unaffiliated, FDIC insured, state-chartered banks in the U.S. ("Bank Program").
 The Company currently maintains two Bank Programs, one with a Kansas state-chartered, FDIC insured, bank, and the other with a Utah state-chartered, FDIC insured bank.
 Through these Bank Programs, the Bank Partners offer unsecured open-ended lines of credit and are the sole originators of such lines of credit.
 The Bank Partners license technology, proprietary credit decisioning and underwriting capabilities from the Company, approve all Bank Program details, and approve all key decisions regarding the marketing, underwriting, product features and pricing of the lines of credit offered through the Bank Programs.
-Generally, the Bank Partners to the DST.
+Generally, the Bank Partners have the right to sell an economic interest in the principal balances of the lines of credit originated by the Bank Partners to the DST.
 The Company, through its wholly owned subsidiaries, has the sole beneficial interest in the DST.
 Once the offered economic interest is purchased, debits, in the Bank Partners' name, are initiated through a separate state-chartered, FDIC-insured bank.
 Once cleared, such funds are deposited to benefit of DST.